GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 //#gaet[Ideally, this would benefit from more exhaustive experiments, especially regarding the use of LR scheduling...]

-Identifying, characterizing, and overcoming this shortcoming has been an essential step in developing this model.
+Identifying, characterizing, and overcoming this shortcoming has been essential in developing this model.

 ==== Performance evaluation
 <sec:ssl:multi_source:experiments:performance_eval>